Ramón Santiago

-Career
+Playing career

 Detroit Tigers

 Santiago made his major league debut for the Tigers in 2002.
 Used mainly as a backup, he was still named to the 2002 Topps All-Star Rookie Roster.
 During his rookie season, Santiago hit first-inning lead-off home runs on consecutive days (June 3, 2002 and June 4, 2002).
 In the June 3 game, he hit a second home run in the seventh inning.
 In 2003, Santiago assumed the starting shortstop role for the Tigers.

 Seattle Mariners

 Santiago struggled and was traded, along with minor league player Juan Gonzalez, to Seattle in exchange for Carlos Guillén.

 During Santiago's two seasons with the Mariners, he played in only 27 games, spending most of his time in the minor leagues for the Triple-A Tacoma Rainiers.
-While playing for the Rainiers, Santiago was selected as the team's MVP and Best Glove in 2005.
-He was also selected as the 2005 Top Second Baseman for the Triple-A Pacific Coast League.
+While playing for the Rainiers, Santiago was selected as the team's MVP and named the best defensive second baseman in the league by Baseball America.
 However, Santiago was released following the 2005 season.